Services Your Jackson District Library Provides

 Computers are available on a first come, first served basis.
 Your library card and PIN are required to register for time at a machine.
 The following rules and limitations apply when working on public computers at all JDL branches.

-JDL public computers are available at all JDL branches and currently have Windows 7 with Firefox, Internet Explorer, Adobe Reader XI, Picasa, Quicktime, and the following OpenOffice tools:
+JDL public computers are available at all JDL branches and currently have at least Windows 7.
+Some branches — Carnegie, Meijer, Eastern, and Summit — have Windows 10.
+Computers are equipped with Firefox, Internet Explorer, Adobe Reader XI, Picasa, Quicktime, and the following OpenOffice tools:

 - Writer – word processor for anything from writing a quick letter to producing an entire book

 - Calc – a spreadsheet creator with all the tools you need to calculate, analyze, and present your data in numerical reports and graphics that sizzle

 - Impress – useful to create effective multimedia presentations

 - Draw – produce everything from simple diagrams to dynamic 3D illustrations